 - Implement Mitigation Procedures – Develop a procedure to address what steps an employee should take if he receives a suspicious email.
 This process could include alerting your IT department or quarantining messages in the email server.

 - Take Additional Security Measures – In addition to spam filtering, make sure your business has a solid anti-virus and backup/disaster recovery solution in place in case of a virus infection or data breach.

-Although it is impossible to protect your business from every threat, deploying an anti-spam and proper employee training will greatly reduce your risk.
+Although it is impossible to protect your business from every threat, developing and Implementing a formal security policy will greatly reduce your risk.
 Call Xcel Office Solutions today at (405) 748-4222 today to learn more about our managed IT services.